-Yarber also reviewed correct securement techniques for manual tiedowns, including making sure the webbing used with J-hooks does not get twisted because the product was not crash-tested that way.
+Yarber also reviewed correct securement techniques for manual tiedowns, including making sure the webbing used with J-hooks does not become twisted, because the product was not crash-tested that way.

-William Jolbert, vice president of vehicle systems at Amerex Corporation, reviewed some features of the company’s offered school bus fire suppression systems.
+William Jolbert, VP of vehicle systems at Amerex Corp., reviewed some features of the company’s offered school bus fire suppression systems.
 The dry suppression system, he explained, is designed to access all the hard to reach areas of a hot engine, while the wet version cools the heated mechanism while also dousing spilled fuel on the ground beneath the bus.
-The Amerex system also completes the crucial step of shutting off the fuel supply should a fire break out.
+The Amerex system also completes the crucial step of shutting off the fuel supply, should a fire break out.

 FleetSoft’s President Kurt Claussner explained that version 11 of the company’s fleet management software included integrations with Zonar Systems and Synovia Solutions.